 Once this has been done, and you are sure all database connections have been released, reopen one instance of the program to check the lock file.
 It should report 1 workstation and 1 database connection.

-In some instances, it may be easier to reboot the server release the lock file.
-This will close all of the database connections any issues relating to persisting connections.
+In some instances, it may be easier to reboot the server releases the lock file.
+This will close all of the database connections and any issues relating to persisting connections.

 If the connection is not reset and you still see a PlanData.ldb file in the server try to manually delete this file.